sarahbachernegg/supabase-support-casebook/README.md

 # Supabase Support Engineer Casebook

-I built this casebook while getting more hands-on with Supabase.
-I wanted to test myself against the kind of work the role requires, instead of just reading docs and sending over a CV.
+I built this casebook as proof-of-work for the Supabase Support Engineer role.

+I did not want to only say that I am interested in Supabase.
+I wanted to reproduce the kinds of issues I would expect to see in support: a successful auth flow that still returns no rows because of RLS, a Realtime channel that reaches `SUBSCRIBED` but delivers no database events, and a simple RLS ownership policy that becomes a query-planning problem as data grows.

 My background is in technical support, customer communication, internal tools, and API integrations.
-This repo is my way of connecting that experience with Supabase, PostgreSQL, Auth, RLS, and Realtime.
+This repo connects that experience with hands-on Supabase debugging: PostgreSQL, Auth, RLS, Realtime, indexes, customer-facing explanations, and escalation notes.

 ## Cases